asoltesz/solakube/README.md

 The general flow of work is as follows.

+## Check dependencies

+As a one-time check, this makes sure that all necessary software components are available on your machine that are needed for executing the scripts and provisioning artifacts.

+Execute the check_dependencies.sh script and check versions on its output.

+### Helm

+If you don't have Helm installed, the installer/helm.sh script may help you.

+### Ansible, Terraform

+Use publicly available installation guides.

+Observe the minimal required versions.

+### Ansible roles

+A set of Ansible roles need to be installed for the successful provisioning of the nodes of the cluster.

+run installer/ansible-roles.sh

 ## Configure Terraform and Ansible

 Read Vito's article, I only include highlights here.